 Something unexpected has come up and I urgently need help.
 Who else can I contact?

-You can book an appointment with staff in the Counseling Department (Mon – Friday 8:30 – 4:30 pm) to discuss personal, academic or career related issues.
+You can book an appointment with staff in the Counselling Department (Mon – Friday 8:30 – 4:30 pm) to discuss personal, academic or career related issues.
 If you need help finding services in your community call 211 or go on their website.

 For the following services, go to the Second Career web page: